RebelCode/rcmod-wp-bookings-ui/README.md

 ##### Bookings

-`GET /booking` - Retrieve list of bookings.
+`GET /booking` - Retrieve **list of bookings, screen statuses list with items count for each status, filtered items count**.
 It should accept next parameters to filter result:

+Both views:
+- `search` - Search string to filter bookings by it.
+Allows to filter bookings via client name or client email address.
+If empty - no searching happens.
+For example: `client@rebelcode.com`,
+- `service` - Service to filter by it.
+If empty - no service filtering happens.
+For example: `1`,
+- `statuses` - Enabled screen statues to filter bookings by them.
+For example: `draft,scheduled`,
+- `status` - Current status to filter.
+For example: `all` or `draft`.

 Calendar filtering:
 - `start` - Start date to get bookings.
 For example: `"2017-07-11"`,